Rossnkama/DSA/Day 3 - Task 4.md

 ## Linked Lists
 Let's analyse and discuss the complexities of the code blocks below.

-I know each add operation etc is hardcoded but let's analyse the general complexity of an N sized linked list.
+I know each add operation etc is hardcoded but let's analyse the general complexity of an N sized linked list for each example.

 ### 1. Accessing head node
 ``` java